Monday, 13 May 2013

 December 2012

-One of my darling British roomies, Oli, brushing my hair (to hide my recently shaved head and 'holy' skull)
+One of my darling British roomies, Oli, brushing my hair (to hide my recently-shaved head and 'holy' skull)

 November 2012

-Whilst in hospital, I had to have many tests and operations for anything and everything with the most frightening one being the brain biopsy that had the risk of death.
+Whilst in hospital, I had to have many tests and operations for anything and everything with the most frightening one being the brain biopsy that had the (minuscule) risk of death.
 The medical pros even gave me a free massage to ‘check’ that my veins weren’t clogged (thanks mate), threw a camera down my throat to be sure everything looked healthy inside (I had to be sedated for that one), made me wear a heart monitor for several days (FYI heart’s perfect.
-No surprises there), placed sticky electrodes on my scalp to check my mind's electrical activity (EEG - head massage = so lovely) and one naive nurse even gave me a pregnancy test (that lucky kid would be getting fed every two minutes from this Dory!) when I first was admitted (more as a precaution for upcoming tests).
+No surprises there), placed sticky electrodes on my scalp to check my mind's electrical activity (EEG - head massage = so lovely) and one naive nurse even gave me a pregnancy test (that lucky kid would be getting fed every two minutes from this Dory!) when I first was admitted (more as a standard precaution for upcoming tests).
 While the brain biopsy gave me the cute hole in the skull and a blatant shaved spot (/sexy shaved spot), the most interesting test was done by a Spanish doctor who insisted I called him Angelo (you've probably noticed I talk about him countless times - get used to it).
 Angelo’s job was to ‘massage my heart’ (/bare chest) to check it was as incompetent as little ole brain (a dodgy heart - that you may not even realise you have beforehand - can and does cause strokes).

 What innovative, considerate PUMPS!